kenanhancer/Uni.ORM/README.md

 var sakila = new UniOrm(@"server=localhost;Uid=root;Pwd=1;database=sakila;Allow User Variables=true;", DatabaseType.MySQL);//MySQL
 ```

-Let's say that you want to use SQLite database.
-You add SQLite DLL files in your project references.
-Becaues, you don't have DLLs in your GAC.
+Suppose you want to use SQLite database.
+Add SQLite DLL files in your project references as you don't have DLLs in your GAC.

 ```csharp
 var northwindSqlite = new UniOrm(@"Data Source=.\Northwind.sqlite;Version=3;", DatabaseType.SQLite, System.Data.SQLite.SQLiteFactory.Instance);//SQLite
 ```

 ##How To Execute a Query?
-Let's say we want to Query "Product" table.
-So, You just need to instantiate it inline.
+Suppose we want to Query "Product" table.
+All you need is to instantiate it inline.
 ```csharp
 //returns all the products
 var result = aw.dyno.Query(Schema: "Production", Table: "Product");
 ```
 Actually, after you write "aw.dyno" and click the point button, you will not see intellisense.
-Because, Methods and arguments after "aw.dyno" code
-are on the fly.
+Because, methods and arguments after "aw.dyno" code are on the fly.
 But, `Uni.ORM` is smart and dynamic.
 So, it will generate and execute query according to your method and parameters.

 ```csharp
 //if you want to use dynamic advantages, you should use dynamic.